Zeta integrals, Schwartz spaces and local functional equations: Doubling zeta integrals

 \begin{remark} In order to get the usual doubling zeta integral, one has to choose a Haar measure on $M_\text{ab}(F)$, assume Conjecture \ref{conj:integral-coinvariants} and integrate $\xi\varphi_\lambda(1 \otimes v \otimes \check{v})$ along $M_\text{ab}(F)$-orbits for $\Re(\lambda) \gg 0$.
 This procedure has been summarized in Remark \ref{rem:normalized-intop}.
 The conclusion is that it yields a section $f_\lambda \in I^{G^\Box}_P(\chi \otimes |\det|^\lambda)$, rational in $q^\lambda$, and that \eqref{eqn:doubling-zeta} becomes

 for some invariant density $|\Omega''|$ on $G(F)$, where we used the natural inclusion $G \times G \hookrightarrow G^\Box$.
 This is the original integral in \cite[p.
 3]{GPSR87} except that our parabolic induction is normalized.
 The sections $f_\lambda(g,1)$ so obtained are \emph{good sections} in the sense of \cite[p.110]{PSR87}, which play a pivotal role in the doubling method.
-Consequently, one should view $\Schw$ as a space of \emph{universal good sections}. \end{remark}
+Consequently, one should view $\Schw$ as a space of \emph{universal good sections}.
+See \cite{Sha17} for further details. \end{remark}